victordelva/codechallence-task-board/README.md

 * There can only be two cards in DOING at any time
 * Once in Done, cards cannot go back
 * Moving cards to DONE will trigger a confirmation dialog
-* All actions on the board must be validated client-side
+* All actions on the board must be validated at least server-side
 * Board to be stored in Local Storage